aao-oban/Tadmin/README.md

+## Command to summon random ammo from KIA bots

+sammo [x] (Enable/Disable summon random ammo)

+Where [x] could be 1 or 0

+The SAMMO command comes from the words Summon and Ammo.
+This command has been designed so that players can play the game without using the cheat paramsammo 1 that gives infinite ammunition.
+The sammo command spawns ammo near where the bot's weapon lands so the player can pick up that ammo and complete the map without using cheats. when using the samo command, all players have the m4a1mod weapon, additionally this command disables the use of cheats on the server

 ## Command to choose the level of "AI Difficulty" in coop maps

 aiskill [x] (Set the level of AI DIFFICULTY)